ferrantejake/braindump/droplit-integrate-amazon-alexa.md

 * Create/Configure Droplit Alexa skill conduit \(Droplit Dashboard\)
 * Configure Droplit Alexa skill conduit to communicate with Auth0 client

-Once this is completed, users in your ecosystem will be able to authenticate through either Auth0 or one of Auth0's 3rd party services such as Facebook, Microsoft, Google, etc.
+Once this is completed, users in your ecosystem will be able to use Alexa voice services though devices like the Echo, Echo dot, or services like [Echosim](https://echosim.io/welcome?next=%2F) wherever Alexa voice services are supported, to control devices on the Droplit platform.

 # Prerequisites